Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 Where It Falls Short

-Row limits can be restrictive.
-Standard tier’s 1 million rows may be insufficient for data-intensive operations.
-Jumping to Enterprise ($575/month) for 50 million rows is a significant cost increase.
+Row limits can be restrictive - Standard’s 1 million rows may be insufficient for data-intensive operations, and jumping to Enterprise ($575 per month) for 50 million rows is a significant cost step.
+Visualization sophistication does not match Tableau.

 Zoho Analytics Pricing